-In any event, there are actually several permanent ice skating rinks in San Diego County and, during the winter holiday season, there sprout a few outdoor ice rinks, to... get yourself into the winter wonderland holiday spirit.
-Now, if ice skating indoors in San Diego is a bit out of place, just think how odd it must be to ice skate outside in 70 degree weather.
+Even though San Diego has a mild climate, there are actually several permanent ice skating rinks and during the winter holiday season, there sprout a few outdoor ice rinks, to get yourself into the winter wonderland holiday spirit.
+Now, if ice skating indoors in San Diego is a bit out of place, just think how odd it must be to ice skate outside in 70-degree weather.
 Only in San Diego.

-Here is my list of local San Diego ice skating rinks, including the seasonal outdoor rinks.
+Here is a list of local San Diego ice skating rinks, including the seasonal outdoor rinks.

 01 of 07

 By far the most unique indoor ice skating rink in San Diego, the UTC Ice Sports Center is actually part of the Westfield UTC mall in La Jolla.
 Unique when the facility opened as part of the mall in 1977, it still is unique by San Diego standards.
 Located within the mall's food court, the UTC ice rink is a great diversion for shoppers, whether you're having a bite and watching the skaters, or you're trying your hand at skating in-between shopping.

 Along with public skating, the UTC Ice Sports Center is extremely popular with the serious ice skaters, as well as with recreational youth and adult hockey leagues, and even broomball, where you play hockey with "brooms," a ball and no skates on the ice.

 02 of 07

 As part of Ray and Joan Kroc Salvation Army Community Center in San Diego's Rolando neighborhood, the Kroc Center Ice Arena is the only ice arena centrally located in the heart of San Diego.
 A year round, NHL regulation sized ice surface, Kroc Center Ice offers public ice skating sessions, learn to skate classes, learn to play hockey classes, drop in hockey, youth in-house hockey, and adult hockey leagues.